-For purchase of dragoon horses, two hundred and ninety-seven thousand three, hundred and thirty-five dlolars.
+For purchase of dragoou horses, two hundred and ninety-seven thousand three hundred and thirty-seven thousand three hundred and thirtyninety-seven thousand three hundred and thirtyfive dlolars.

-For elothing, camp and garrison equipage, one million, three hundred ane fifty thousand one hundred and fifty one dollars and thirty-eight cents.
+For clothing, camp and garrison equipage, one million, three hundred ane fifty thousand one hundred and fifty one dollars and thirty-eight cents.